DHCross/eldritch-gm-tool-sui/src/prd.md

 - **Why it matters**: Supports both quick NPC creation and detailed player character building
 - **Success criteria**: Characters follow game rules precisely and can be exported for use

-### Player Character Generator
+### Player Character Generator (Full Rules)
-- **What it does**: Full featured character creation following player creation rules with CP tracking
+- **What it does**: Complete character creation following official player character creation rules with accurate CP tracking and spending
-- **Why it matters**: Allows players to create characters that follow the exact character point spending rules
+- **Why it matters**: Allows players to create characters that precisely follow the character point spending system from the rulebook
-- **Success criteria**: Accurate CP calculations, proper minimums application, and comprehensive character sheets
+- **Success criteria**: Accurate CP calculations, proper racial/class minimums application, correct feat assignment, and comprehensive character sheets with advancement tracking

 ### Battle Calculator
 - **What it does**: Manages initiative order and tracks combat statistics